EN ES

 Markers for each principle that determine when a Family has completed a phase.

-From the very start, Beacons of Light has been informed by data, providing objective insights into the demographics of the archdiocese, population trends in cities, towns and regions, and parish sacramental and giving trends over time.
-This Parish Vitality Report draws on the data previously collected and relies heavily on the Annual Planning Reports pastors submitted in July 2023.
-This report includes insights from the archdiocesan deans and Beacons liaisons, providing a progress report on the Beacons process in the first year of implementation.
-Updated Mass attendance and sacramental and parish financial giving data will be collected in regular annual fall reporting..
-This data will be analyzed and shared in early 2024.
-Based on financial reporting from the end of fiscal year 2021-2022 (as of June 30, 2022), most Families of Parishes are financially healthy.
-Some specific parishes face financial concerns, including undetermined deferred maintenance and other liabilities.
+From the very start, Beacons of Light has been informed by data and provided objective insights into the demographics of the archdiocese; population trends in cities, towns and regions; and parish sacramental and giving trends over time.
+This Parish Vitality Report draws on the data previously collected and relies heavily on the Annual Planning Reports all pastors submitted in October 2024.
+This report also includes insights from the archdiocesan deans and Beacons liaisons, providing a progress report on the Beacons of Light process at the implementation midpoint.
+Updated Mass attendance and sacramental and parish financial giving data are collected annually and included in this report.
+The data, information and examples included in this Parish Vitality Report provide indicators of progress toward the pastoral conversion of parishes and people envisioned in Beacons of Light and brought forth by Pope Francis as recently as 2020.

 Families of Parishes